 High quality custom orthotics are expensive, especially if you want pairs for each of your most common footwear.
 However, your feet and health are worth it.

 Proper walking also involves making sure you are walking enough each day and not sitting for more than thirty minutes at a time.
 Movement keeps your body healthy.
+A National Institute of Health study of 4,840 older adults found that getting 12,000 daily steps was linked to a 65% lower risk of death over an average of 10 years.
+The briskness of pace did not matter.
 A daily walk is good for your brain too, reducing the risk of dementia by as much as 40%!
 Here are two useful guides to incorporate into your daily routine.

 - What 10,000 Steps Will Really Get You